 One of the greatest 'must do' things in Paris, is the incredible Louvre Museum.
 The history and talent incased in this one building will leave you absolutely inspired!
-The sheer size of it is enough to put you off trying to tick it off, but with these little tips, you should have a smooth visit!
+The sheer size of it is enough to put you off trying to tick it off, but with these little tips for visiting The Louvre Museum, you should have a smooth visit!

 Head inside the 'Carousel Entrance'.
 For a while it has had scaffolding around it, so most people walk past it and don't think to use this entrance.
 That's exactly why you should.
 It's quicker and quieter.
 When you go down the escalators, there will be a split in the corridor with a sign reading 'Entrance' one way and 'Tickets' the other.
 Follow the 'Tickets' sign to a small souvenir shop, here you can buy your tickets, quickly and stress free.
 Then continue on following the signs to the Museum Entrance and you'll breeze right through past all the lines.